Alejandro Coca-Castro

 -

-๐งช Postdoctoral Research Associate at the Alan Turing Institute, UK's national institute for data science and artificial intelligence.
-My project focuses on the development of software for the intelligent fusion of environmental and climate data.
+๐งช Research Fellow at the Alan Turing Institute, UK's national institute for data science and artificial intelligence.
+My fellowship research focuses on the development of software for the intelligent fusion of environmental and climate data.

 -

-๐ Lead of the Environmental Data Science book, a living, open and community-driven resource to showcase and support computational notebooks for collaborative, reproducible and transparent Environmental Science.
+๐ Lead of the Environmental Data Science book, a computational notebook community for Open Environmental Science.

 -